taoenwen/libretro_fbneo/src/burner/libretro/README.md

 A lot of romhacks are supported natively, so your romhack might already be supported under a specific romset name.

+For the unsupported romhacks, there are 3 methods, but those romhacks are not allowed and must be disabled by toggling off the `Allow patched romsets` core option if you intend to use RetroAchievements :

+#### Using the "patched" folder

+* Put the patched version of the romset into `SYSTEM_DIRECTORY/fbneo/patched`, this folder has special privileges allowing it to ignore crcs.
+Sizes and names still need to match the original romset though.
-For the unsupported romhacks, you can put the patched version of the romset into `SYSTEM_DIRECTORY/fbneo/patched` (NB: you can strip it of any file that don't differ from non-patched romset if you want), that method will only work if the sizes and names matches with the original romset.
+* Optional : you could strip the patched version from any file that don't differ from the original romset.
-**The romset you must launch is still the original non-patched romset (its content will be overrided at runtime by the content of the patched one)**, you can disable that behavior by toggling off the `Allow patched romsets` core option.
+* Note : **The romset you must launch is still the original non-patched romset (its content will be overriden at runtime by the content of the patched one)**.

+#### Using IPS Patches

+* Put all IPS patch files (including: driver name directory/**.dat|**.ips) into the `SYSTEM_DIRECTORY/fbneo/ips/` folder.
+* IPS Patch will become available through core options (`Quick Menu > Core Options`) afterward.
+To apply them, you need to launch the game, enable them in core options, then use RetroArch's "restart" action.
+* Note : To avoid competing with loaded games for startup privileges, IPS Patches is initially disabled by default.

+#### Using RomData

+* Put all RomData files (including: driver name directory/**.dat) into the `SYSTEM_DIRECTORY/fbneo/romdata/` folder
+* RomData will become available through core options (`Quick Menu > Core Options`) afterward.
+To apply them, you need to launch the game, enable them in core options, then use RetroArch's "restart" action.

 ### How can i run that unibios i bought from http://unibios.free.fr/ ?

-Same answer as above.
+Use the "patched folder" method from above.

 ### I think i found a glitch, how do i report it ?